ESF Outreach & Syracuse City School District proudly present

 Science Fair and Career Exploration for 7th & 8th grade students

-The 2015 Challenge was one of our biggest yet with all the SCSD middle schools participating.
-Over 700 students, over 300 projects, over 100 judges, and over 80 sheet pizzas!
+The 2016 Challenge was a huge success with over 600 students, over 250 projects, over 100 judges, and over 80 sheet pizzas!
 Special thanks to the culinary students at Syracuse Institute of Technology for providing food service assistance.

 Volunteers and Judges are needed.
 Without the help of over 100 volunteers, this event could not be possible.
 Email Maura Stefl to sign up.

 The Environmental Challenge is a science fair and career exploration opportunity designed especially for all Syracuse City School District seventh and eighth grade students.